tmbnrt/tmbnrt/README.md

 ### 🎓 Education
  - M.Sc. in Computational Mechanics (Engineering informatics with focus on numerical methods and software development)
- - B.Sc. in Civil Engineering (focus on structural engineering and engineering informatics)
+ - B.Sc. in Civil Engineering (focus on structural engineering and numerical engineering informatics)

 ### 📫 How to reach me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue?logo=linkedin)](https://de.linkedin.com/in/tim-beinert-8970351a7)